tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LessonPlan.md

     * Use this as an opportunity to remind students that moving averages are calculated using historical quote data.
 Moving averages are just the average security price over/for a given time period.

 * Explain the difference between short term and long term moving averages.
-Highlight that short term moving average sand long term moving averages both track the average price of a security over time; however, long term moving averages are tracked with a greater window than short term.
+Highlight that short term moving average and long term moving averages both track the average price of a security over time; however, long term moving averages are tracked with a greater window than short term.

 * Underscore that short term and long term moving averages, when plotted, will travel in the same direction.
 At some point, they will cross.
 The value at the time of the crossover is considered the crossover point.
 Crossover points are a type of technical indicator.

-  * If the STMA goes above the LTMA, it is understood that the security price will be rising in the short term, greater than the historical average for that time period.
+  * If the STMA goes above the LTMA, it is understood that the security price will be rising in the short term, higher than the historical average for that period.

-  * If the STMA goes below the LTMA, it is understood that the security price will be dropping in the short term, less than the historical average for that time period.
+  * If the STMA goes below the LTMA, it is understood that the security price will be dropping in the short term, less than the historical average for that period.

 * Indicate to students that once technical indicators are available, actual trading strategies can be used to approach buying and selling strategies.
-These strategies are determined by trading signals.
+Trading signals determine these strategies.

 Elaborate on the role of trading signals in placing trades.
 Emphasize how buy and sell decisions are determined.